Pseudo-runes: SS runes

-SS runes (SS-runen) are rune-like symbols originally used by the German Nazi paramilitary organisation SS (Schutzstaffel) as esoteric insignia during World War II.
+SS runes (SS-Runen; singular: SS-Rune) are rune-like symbols originally used by the German Nazi paramilitary organisation SS (Schutzstaffel) as esoteric insignia during World War II.
 They were inspired by Guido von List's Armanen runes (see above), which had been used by Nazis prior.

 SS runes were mainly used decoratively as symbols and were not viable for writing, even if they sometimes were used in writing as ideograms.

 Pseudo-bindrunes

 In modern paganism, new age mysticism and neopagan witchcraft there is the practice of combining various historical runes (mainly Elder runes), with new meanings, and other rune-like symbols, into larger symbols of esoteric value, erroneously called "bindrunes".
 They often follow the principle of samstavsrunor ("same-stave-runes"), being stacked on top of each other so that a main vertical stave can connect them all, which is mainly done for aesthetic reasons.
 Other examples connect the runic staves in various unconventional ways, sometimes even with added aesthetic staves with no rhyme or reason.

 "Web of Wyrd", a modern day symbol first appearing in Helrunar: A Manual of Rune Magick (1993, Mandrake of Oxford), by German occultist Jan Fries.

 Logotype of Norwegian "dark/pagan folk band" Wardruna in the background, an example of an unconforming neopagan pseudo-bindrune.